Scale insect: Description

 Adult males in contrast have the typical head, thorax and abdomen of other insect groups, and are so different from females that pairing them as a species is challenging.
 They are usually slender insects resembling aphids or small flies.
 They have antennae with nine or ten segments, compound eyes (Margarodidae and Ortheziidae) or simple eyes (most other families), and legs with five segments.

 Most species have wings, and in some, generations may alternate between being winged and wingless.
 Adult males do not feed, and die within two or three days of emergence.

 In species with winged males, generally only the forewings are fully functional.
 This is unusual among insects; it most closely resembles the situation in the true flies, the Diptera.
 However, the Diptera and Hemiptera are not closely related, and do not closely resemble each other in morphology; for example, the tail filaments of the Coccomorpha do not resemble anything in the morphology of flies.
 The hind (metathoracic) wings are reduced, commonly to the point that they can easily be overlooked.
 In some species the hind wings have hamuli, hooklets, that couple the hind wings to the main wings, as in the Hymenoptera.
 The vestigial wings are often reduced to pseudo-halteres, (Note: These are occasionally called "hamulohalteres" in reference to their hamuli.) club-like appendages, but these are not homologous with the control organs of Diptera that are called halteres, and it is not clear whether they have any substantial control function.

-Hermaphroditism is very rare in insects, but several species of Icerya exhibit an unusual form.
+hermaphroditism, rare in insects, occurs in genera like Icerya and Crypticerya.
+This enables self-fertilization.
 The adult possesses an ovotestis, consisting of both female and male reproductive tissue, and sperm is transmitted to the young for their future use.
 The fact that a new population can be founded by a single individual may have contributed to the success of the cottony cushion scale which has spread around the world.
+Androdioecy, where pure males occurs in an otherwise hermaphroditic form, has also been observed in Icerya.